Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing

 Its simple dial features an easy-to-read design and includes a date window large enough to determine the day of the month quickly.

-For those of us fascinated by whirling timing wheels, this watch’s movement can be examined through an observation window which pierces the caseback.
+For those of us fascinated by whirling timing wheels, this watch’s movement can be examined through an observation window that pierces the case back.

 I was especially impressed by this timepiece’s strap, which is composed of stainless steel and includes a buckle that is virtually undetectable when fastened.
 It is one of the most comfortable bands I have come across.

 Both the case and strap of this watch are composed of 316L stainless steel, which provides excellent resistance against rust.